 • Review title, registration, and loan documents to confirm liens.

-• Move the vehicle to a secure, insured location.
+• Move the vehicle to a secure location.

-• Maintain or update insurance coverage listing the estate as insured.
+• Maintain or update insurance coverage as appropriate.

 Conclusion and Next Steps

-Navigating the relocation of estate vehicles encumbered by foreclosure requires careful adherence to North Carolina’s probate statutes.
-You need court approval, proper notice, and robust safeguards to protect the estate and the creditor’s interest.
+Navigating the relocation of estate vehicles encumbered by a security interest requires careful adherence to North Carolina probate law and the personal representative’s fiduciary duties.
+You should protect the estate and the creditor’s interest by documenting the move and safeguarding the vehicle.
 Pierce Law Group’s attorneys have years of probate administration experience.
 We guide personal representatives through every statutory requirement.
 Contact us for clear, practical advice.

 Call us at (919) 341-7055 or email intake@piercelaw.com to schedule a consultation today.